traefik-workshops/k3s-and-traefik-proxy/04-Secure-the-Dashboard-With-TLS/README.md

 - http01: {}
 ```

-This ClusterIssuer won't work for our environment because we're not connected to the public Internet or using routable hostnames.
+This ClusterIssuer won't work for our demo environment because we're not connected to the public Internet or using routable hostnames.
 We could use the DNS01 resolver instead, or for the sake of this class, we can just create a ClusterIssuer for self-signed certificates.

 ```yaml
 apiVersion: cert-manager.io/v1